Documentation

 Settings

 Routesy provides a settings page where you can configure various aspects of the application.
-You can open it at any time using the Cmd+, shortcut.
-The settings page is organized into the following tabs: General, Docker, Live Request, MCP Server, Excluded Routes, Exclusion Patterns, Shortcuts, and About.
+You can open it at any time using the Cmd+, or Ctrl+, in Windows or Linux.

 General